 I’m passionate about helping patients and their families learn about and find the best treatment options available.
 I’m also passionate about working with a highly professional group of people who work hard and want to make a difference.

 I received a Bachelor’s degree in Accounting from the University of Massachusetts.
 I reside in the North Shore area of Boston with my husband and two children.

-I recently completed the Executive MBA program at Temple University’s Fox School of Business.
+I received my MBA from Temple University’s Fox School of Business.
 I reside in Bucks County, PA with my husband, three children, and two dogs.

 At CISCRP, I manage the design, implementation, analysis and reporting of a variety of CISCRP research studies.
 I have more than 15 years of experience conducting primary and secondary research studies in the healthcare, life sciences and consumer goods industries.
 Prior to CISCRP, I worked at Colgate-Palmolive as a research manager.
 I hold an MBA from the Graduate School of Management at Boston University and a Bachelor of Science degree from Bryant University.
 I am passionate about helping others, and CISCRP offers ample opportunities in that regard.
 People often comment that I am a nice and genuine person.
 And I think those characteristics help me connect to the patients I interact with regularly through my work.
 I especially enjoy being involved in bringing patients and clinical operation teams together through the CISCRP Patient Advisory Boards; speaking with each other about ways to make clinical trials a better experience overall is very rewarding for me.

 I am responsible for directing CISCRP’s educational and outreach initiatives, including AWARE for All: Clinical Research Education Days, MT Pharmacy and Journey to Better Health mobile experiential pop-ups, Amplifying the Patient Voice and Perceptions & Insights roundtable discussions, Patient Advisory Panels, and the Medical Heroes Appreciation 5K events.